alexsaalberg/fortress_engine/docs/PLANNING.md

 * Things to do...

+This is just to keep track of possible things to do in the future, none of these are necessarily "planned features" (despite the file name).

 *** File modifications
 - Remove old commented-out code
 - Change names of project in files or remove headers/footers entirely